Ruk33/vrJASS/README.md

 _Even better flavor than before_

 ##What is vrJASS?
-A new and just-for-fun/learning-intended-to project which aims to improve and rebuild from scratch the old and loved vJASS.
+A new and just-for-fun/learning-intended-to-project compiler which aims to improve and rebuild from scratch the old and loved vJASS.

 ##How can I help you?